-2508 Budget Preparation
+2506 Budget Preparation

-The Budget Division issues Biennial Budget Instructions to all agencies in the Executive Branch in January of every even numbered year and posts a copy of the instructions on the Budget Division website at http://budget.nv.gov.
+The Budget Division issues biennial budget instructions to all agencies in the Executive Branch every even numbered year and posts a copy of the instructions on the Budget Division website.
 The budget instructions contain detailed instructions on how agencies are to prepare their budget requests.
-The instructions also contain a timetable of important dates applicable to the even-numbered year in the biennium.
+The instructions also contain a timetable of important dates applicable to the submittal of agency request budgets.